-Additionally, the bill mandates annual reporting by the energy, minerals, and natural resources department to the legislative finance committee, detailing the balances of both funds, summaries of reimbursements and appropriations, and anticipated wildfire conditions for the upcoming year.
-The bill also amends existing definitions within the Forest Conservation Act to clarify terms related to wildfire management, including "emergency stabilization," "fire suppression damage repair," and "wildfire disaster management."
+Additionally, the bill mandates annual reporting by the energy, minerals and natural resources department to the legislative finance committee, detailing the balances of both funds, summaries of reimbursements and appropriations, and anticipated wildfire conditions for the upcoming year.
+The bill also amends existing definitions within the Forest Conservation Act to clarify terms related to wildfire management, such as "emergency stabilization," "fire suppression damage repair," and "wildfire disaster management."
 The provisions of this act are set to take effect on July 1, 2025.

 AF substitute: 68-2-7